 - They are tailored to the environment.
 When simulations are designed specifically for their audience, they can take developmental requirements into consideration.

 - They are inspirational.
 Group input is welcome and activities are designed to encourage participants to enhance the activity by contributing their own ideas.

 - They are developmentally valid.
 Simulations take into account the group’s developmental level.

-The role of Compass Consulting Services, LLC in our simulations is to present the facts, manage the logistics and guide participants to connect their learnings to work enviroment.
-Participants experience real time examples of how to champion inclusion, and leave the simulation with a variety of tools and resources to continue to working towards change.
+The role of Compass Consulting Services, LLC in our simulations is to present the facts, manage the logistics and guide participants to connect their learnings to their work environment.
+Participants experience real-time examples of how to champion inclusion, as well as leave the simulation with a variety of tools and resources to continue to work towards change.